-- total disease expenditure was about 1.3 times as high in males compared with females (\$1.5 billion and \$1.2 billion, respectively). - total diabetes expenditure generally increased with increasing age with 63% being spent on people aged 55 and over and peaking in the 70-74 age group at \$387.4 million (Figure 2).
+- total disease expenditure was about 1.3 times as high in males compared with females (\$1.6 billion and \$1.3 billion, respectively). - total diabetes expenditure generally increased with increasing age with around 63% being spent on people aged 55 and over and peaking in the 70-74 age group at \$422.9 million.
+A similar pattern of expenditure is seen for males and females, separately (Figure 2).

-Figure 2: Health care expenditure on diabetes (all areas), by diabetes type, age and sex, 2019-20
+Figure 2: Health care expenditure on diabetes (all areas), by diabetes type, age and sex, 2020-21

-The chart shows the overall health care expenditure on diabetes by 5-year age group and sex in 2019-20 by diabetes type.
-Expenditure increased with increasing age for all diabetes types except for type 1 diabetes, where expenditure was highest among the younger age groups between 10 and 34 years, increasing again among those aged 50 and over.
+The chart shows the overall health system expenditure on diabetes by 5-year age group and sex in 2020-21 by diabetes type.
+Expenditure peaked in the 70-74 age group for all diabetes types yet was more pronounced in the younger age groups for type 1 diabetes than type 2 diabetes.